schreinerman/AmbiqSuite_SeggerIDE/README.md

 # AmbiqSuite_SeggerIDE
 Tool for automatically adding projects for Segger Embedded Studio in AmbiqSuite of Ambiq Micro downloadable at http://ambiqmicro.com.
-Debugging is usable J-Link and with evaluation boards with J-Link OB on board.
+Debugging is usable with J-Link and with evaluation boards with J-Link OB on board.

 See also:
 - Apollo1 EVB: http://www.feeu.com/shopAMAP1EVB (Includes J-Link OB)